marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 We can definitely work with that!

 It is possible to have multiple sessions at once, and Plexamp often takes a while for sessions to terminate upon closing the app but I just sidestep that by filtering for any sessions that aren't paused.
+Don't worry, there'll be a section for gotchas like this later on.

-I'll also point out that this is metadata about a third party playing track, in a world that would love to choke you out with Widevine.
-Relatively speaking, it's pretty refreshing.
+I'll also put it into perspective that we're accessing metadata about a third party playing track, in a world that would love to choke you out with Widevine gloves on the mat.
+Relatively speaking, it's pretty refreshing to see.

-What's really going on here is that Plex's own metadata providers are doing the heavy lifting which works for us.
-When playing your local music, you get the exact same payload except for the `"attribution": "com.tidal"` pairing at the start.
+As far as how this is possible, what's really going on here is that Plex's own metadata providers are doing the heavy lifting.
+When playing your local music, you get the exact same payload except for the `"attribution": "com.tidal"` entry at the start.

 ## What about cross-platform sessions?